"Can I be scary? Well, whaddya think of this?"

 - The Straw Hats do this again, this time during the Punk Hazard arc.
 Because they are out in the freezing cold, Luffy, Zoro, Usopp, and Robin need warm clothes, so they decide to steal them off of their attackers' backs!
 The scene can be seen here.
 Why are the Straw Hats so scary?!

-- The final panel of the little girl in the Lolita costume after blowing up a school staff member's head using an indescribable weapon.
+- From the first chapter of Mahou Shoujo of the End, the final panel of the little girl in the Lolita costume after blowing up a school staff member's head using an indescribable weapon.

 - Despite being a Shoujo, the horror anthology manga series Zekkyou Gakkyuu has many instances of horror faces to accompany each macabre story, including a seemingly kind grandmother who keeps a feudal Japanese diorama of dolls filled with the bloody remains and faces of her victims, the vengeful spirit of a kitten left to suffer and die after being run over by a car belonging to the chapter's soon-to-be Victim of the Week, an insane house-wife masquerading as a gift-giving online Pen-Pal named Mama, the ghost of a girl burned in the school incinerator by her jealous rival, a classroom of students who take up the appearances of any student who becomes popular in the school, the ghost of a one-armed girl who will respond to the victim's refusal to find her lost umbrella by tearing off their arms and killing them, a freeze tag demon, a money tree that tempts victims to greed by blooming money from its branches leached from the bodies of its victims underground, and even a lonely statue (huge emphasis on the LONELY).